enrico-dev/enrico/doc/source/userguide/input.rst

 ``<boron_search>``
 ------------------

 A boolean (“true” or “false”, default “false”).
-If true, then a Boron search to the ``target_keff`` value will be performed.
-If false, no Boron search will be performed.
-This Boron search yields the Boron parts per million (ppm) on a number density basis in the fluid-bearing regions of the model.
+If true, then a boron search to the ``target_keff`` value will be performed.
+If false, no boron search will be performed.
+This boron search yields the boron parts per million (ppm) on a number density basis in the fluid-bearing regions of the model.

 Shift-specific Parameters